Patent Search Vendor : 30 Questions You Must Ask While Choosing – Webinar

 It’s not about just receiving some sort of information, and then you going through it and trying to make sense of it.
 It’s important that you look for a provider who is ready to adapt to something that makes sense for you.

-Abby Woods speaking: Right, thank you for that as well.
-I’ve got another question here as well: I think we’ve got probably some more time.
-We’re actually going to go with the time, and I’ve got 1 or 2 more questions here that I would like to take.
+Abby Woods speaking: I’ve got 1 or 2 more questions here that I would like to take.
 A participant says some IP firms provide class services.
 Do you think size of the firm should be a key determinant, in your view?

-Prateek Mohunta speaking: It’s sort of a question that you need to answer in a specific way.
-Based on your requirements, you have got a very specific requirement that you are looking at, for example, where you are looking at 2 or 3 searches a month, or 1 or 2 searches a month in a very specific technical area.
+Prateek Mohunta speaking: Based on your requirements, for example, where you are looking at 2 or 3 searches a month, or 1 or 2 searches a month in a very specific technical area.
 You are very happy with the boutique firm that’s doing it where you are very comfortable with the patent search vendor that’s doing it for you.
 So, I think you should stick to that.

 Specifically, you might get variety of technology area to cater to, or different kinds of searches that you need to cater to.
 Then it is important that the size of the firm plays an important role.
 Primarily, because they’re going to be peaks, they’re going to be pressure of work that would come in at certain times.
 Boutique firms would not be properly capable of handling that.